 The fines listed below are minimum amounts for each associated violation.
 Additional amounts may be assessed if the actual cost to make the repairs exceeds the minimum fine.

-Lost keys and lock changes $25 each/key and $25 for parts and labor
+Lost keys and lock changes $60 for materials, $6 each key and $24 for labor

 When a key is lost a lock change is required.
 The cost for a lock change is $60 for each core, $6 per key and $24 for labor.
 Residence Life needs one key per lock to keep in the office for lock outs.